 There are two ways to reduce the pumpkin puree:

-Due to the high amount of pumpkin in this recipe, the dough is very soft and sticky.
-Try to avoid adding more flour otherwise, you'll get cakey cookies.
+• Due to the high amount of pumpkin, the dough is very soft and sticky.
+Avoid adding more flour otherwise, you’ll get cakey cookies.
+If your dough is very sticky, let it sit at room temperature for around 30 minutes to let the dry ingredients absorb the wet ingredients.

 Tips for shaping and baking the cookies